 Join Bethany Cagle every weekday at 12:00 Noon for your favorite classical selections.
 Bethany adds a superb touch of class to the station, and brings you the interesting stories behind the music.
 Listen as you go about your busy day.
 You’ll find Bethany is the perfect companion on the radio.

 The end of the day is a combination of wrapping up and winding down!
 Join Susan Giles Wantuck afternoons beginning at 4:00 PM for lively and relaxing music on your way home or as you prepare for evening.
 Susan brings the perfect mix of music and information for your dinner hour, and a little later, the Evening Masterwork at 7:00 PM.
 The music will always help you wrap up, unwind and relax – a perfect way to end each day.

 WUSF, 89.7 has a decades-long tradition of bringing you the best in jazz all night, every night.
-Our knowledgeable and personable hosts -- Bob Seymour and Mike Cornette -- present the jazz classics along with the best new releases every hour, all night long.
+Our knowledgeable and personable hosts -- Bob Seymour, Mike Cornette, Whitney James, Mark Feinman, and Richard Jimenez -- present the jazz classics along with the best new releases every hour, all night long.
 We hope you’ll check out our playlist here on the WUSF website, and appreciate your joining us as often as you can for America’s music – jazz – in the late night and early morning hours.

 Host Bob Seymour brings you great jazz music that you will not find anywhere else on the radio dial.
 Saturday nights at 10:00 PM, you are invited to take a journey into jazz!